folutade/KnowThatYouAnointed/content/posts/kendrick-lamar-purple-hearts.md

     I said "No," but this time I lied, **I knew that I can't fix it***
     -”Mother I Sober”

-* Hence, within the overall context of Mr. Morale & the Big Steppers, it seems like Ghostface Killah is the rapper who has been chosen to spit a verse as a part of “God’s cypher divine” while Kendrick really needs to “shut the fuck up” and listen to “God’s love talking’” through Ghostface.
+* Hence, within the overall context of *Mr. Morale & the Big Steppers*, it seems like Ghostface Killah is the rapper who has been chosen to spit a verse as a part of “God’s cypher divine” while Kendrick really needs to “shut the fuck up” and listen to “God’s love talking’” through Ghostface.

 {{< /details >}}